Protocol

 Core Flow

-- Settle value atomically when verification passes.
+- Settlement.
+Payment transfers atomically when verification passes.

 How Humans Get Work Done